phphaus/bedrock/README.md

 * Git
 * PHP >= 5.3.2 (for Composer)
-* Ruby >= 1.9 (for Capistrano)

 If you aren't interested in using a part, then you don't need its requirements either.
-Not deploying with Capistrano?
-Then don't worry about Ruby for example.

 ## Installation/Usage